andyhinh/PasswordWorkshop/README.md

 I will be running Kali Linux on VMWare.
 You can use other VM or an actual Kali Linux operated computer.
 <ul>
     <li>
-        Of course, you can get <a href= "http://www.openwall.com/john/">John the Ripper</a> on any operating system, as it is open-sourced.
+        Of course, you can get <a href= "http://www.openwall.com/john/">John the Ripper</a> on any operating system as it is open-sourced.
     </li>
     <li>
         They all have the same commands and syntax to use it.